vishnu-kyatannawar/blog/clfuxg7l6000609mm4aaxht0z.md

 ## **Example**

-Let's do this with an example.
-For the sake of this blog, I will set up a simple docker for MongoDB with Express MongoDB to visualize the data.
+For the purpose of this blog, we will be setting up a basic Docker environment for MongoDB, along with an Express application to visualize the data.

-### **Setup MongoDB docker**
+### **Setup MongoDB Docker**

-Create a docker-compose.yml file.
+Create a `docker-compose.yml` file.

 You can use the below example to setup MongoDB docker: